 Here's a picture I took later, but it's terrible lighting...

 Anyway.
-For the brim of the helmet, I started by carving a piece of Styrofoam to use as a "mold" for the brim (my husband was a huge help with this...
-I couldn't have done it without him!!).
-I then wrapped that in plastic wrap and dusted generously with corn starch.
-The picture below was taken after I was done… the plastic wrap had leeched some coloring from the black – turning it pink!
+For the brim of the hat, I started by carving a piece of Styrofoam to use as a "mold" for the brim.
+My husband was a huge help with this...
+I couldn't have done it without him!!
+I then wrapped that in plastic wrap and dusted it generously with corn starch.

-For the straps, I rolled out Brown fondant and cut it with a ribbon cutter, then used a clean (new) piece of nylon strap to make the texture right that I bought at Hobby Lobby.
-I also used it to texture the edging on the brim of the hat once I got it attached.
-For the buckles, I just hand cut them to match as best I could and let them dry for a couple of days.
+I also used a long strip of black fondant for the edge of the helmet, then used the nylon strap again to texture the edging on the brim after I got it attached.
+For the buckles, I just hand-cut them to match as best I could and let them dry for a couple of days.

 I used the same method on the stickers on the helmet, except I used Wilton White Pearl dust to imitate the reflective white finish on those (although it was hard to see in the pictures).